mapadu/findyourhat/README.md

 To run this game, you’ll need:
 - Node.js installed on your computer.
-- The prompt-sync package installed (see Installation).
+- The prompt-sync package installed.

 Installation